Treatments

 • Ambrisentan (Letairis)

-Endothelin receptor antagonists (ERA) work by blocking the pathway for endothelin, a mediator that is produced by the lining of the pulmonary vessels.
-Endothelin levels are abnormally elevated in pulmonary hypertension causing narrowing and thickening of the blood vessels of the lungs.
+Endothelin receptor antagonists (ERA) block the pathway for endothelin, a substance produced by the lining of the pulmonary vessels.
+Endothelin levels are abnormally elevated in PH, causing narrowing and thickening of the blood vessels of the lungs.
 This causes the pressure in the pulmonary vessels to increase.
-Blocking the action of this agent allows the blood vessels of the lungs to relax and can slow the progression of pulmonary hypertension.
+Blocking the action of endothelin allows the blood vessels of the lungs to relax and can slow the progression of PH.

-ERAs are known to be teratogens which means they can cause harm to an unborn baby.
-Pregnancy must be avoided when taking a ERAs.
-If a patient is female and in the reproductive age group, you will be required to use two forms of contraception and complete take monthly pregnancy tests to continue this medication safely.
+ERAs are known to be teratogens, which means they can cause harm to an unborn baby.
+Pregnancy must be avoided when taking an ERA.
+Female patients who could possibly become pregnant are required to use two forms of contraception and complete monthly pregnancy tests to continue this medication safely.
 If the patient becomes pregnant while taking an ERA, the PH team should be called as soon as possible for guidance and care.

 Phosphodiesterase 5 inhibitors (PDE5I)

-Phosphodiesterase inhibitors (PDE5Is) are oral medications FDA-approved to treat adults with pulmonary hypertension to help them feel better (fewer symptoms), do more (improved exercise ability) and slow down disease progression.
+Phosphodiesterase inhibitors (PDE5Is) are oral medications FDA-approved to treat adults with PAH to help them feel better (fewer symptoms), do more (improved exercise ability), and slow disease progression.

 Currently approved PDE5Is include: